-In order to validate our results, we compare the values of the vertical subsidence rate for a specific area, for which other data are available.
-Sixteen leveling campaigns have been carried out from 25 June 2007 to 26 September 2008, by the Hanoi Housing and Urban Development Corporation at several building blocks in Van Quan residential zone located in second subsidence area in the Ha Dong-Thanh Xuan districts (location on Fig. 4b).
-We look more precisely at the leveling data of building blocks TT18A and TT18B (Fig. 6a).
-The mean subsidence rate deduced from the leveling data corresponds to a mean velocity of 35.0 mm.yr-1 for block TT18A and 27.8 mm.yr-1 for block TT18B, respectively (Fig. 6b).
-Notably, these mean values are in agreement with our InSAR results giving a mean value of 33.2 mm.yr-1 and 25.6 mm.yr-1 for the SP points located at corresponding building blocks.
-Nevertheless, we note that these values are smaller than the mean velocity of 90.0 mm during the period of 17 months (from 02 February 2007 to 22 June 2008) corresponding to 63.5 mm.yr-1 determined by Vöge (2011).
+Development Corporation.
+Here we look more precisely at the leveling data of building blocks TT18A and TT18B (Fig. 6a).
+The mean subsidence rate deduced from the leveling data corresponds to a mean velocity of 35.0 mm yr-1 for block TT18A and 27.8 mm yr-1 for block TT18B, respectively (Fig. 6b).
+Notably, these mean values are in agreement with our InSAR results, giving a mean value of 33.2 mm yr-1 and 25.6 mm yr-1 for the SP points located at corresponding building blocks.
+Nevertheless, we note that these values are smaller than the mean velocity of 90.0 mm during a period of 17 months (from 02 February 2007 to 22 June 2008) corresponding to 63.5 mm yr-1 determined by Vöge (2011).

-However, as mentioned above, this latter study used only two images processed by DInSAR method, with all the related uncertainties due to atmospheric heterogeneities, time decorrelation, etc. We then look at the time evolution of these measurement points and observe a great similarity between the InSAR data and the leveling data over the period from June 2007 to September 2008, which is crucial for validating our InSAR results (Fig. 6c).
-During the same period, both of these data sets do not follow a linear function, consistent with a constant velocity, but do describe a polynomial function of second degree.
-This suggests a slow decrease of the vertical velocity with time, which reveals a mechanical behavior of the layer submitted to a decrease of its pore pressure due to the water withdrawal.
+However, as mentioned above, this latter study used only two images processed by the DInSAR method, with all the related uncertainties due to atmospheric heterogeneities, time decorrelation, etc. We then look at the time evolution of these measurement points and observe a great similarity between the InSAR data and the leveling data over the period from June 2007 to September 2008, which is crucial for validating our InSAR results (Fig. 6c).
+During the same period, neither of these data sets follow a linear function, consistent with a constant velocity, but do describe a polynomial function of second degree.
+This suggests a slow decrease of the vertical velocity with time, which reveals a specific mechanical behavior of the layer submitted to a decrease of its pore pressure due to the water withdrawal.
 Therefore, unless there was significant noise included only in the data for the period after September 2008, the subsiding signal over Hanoi is clearly not stationary, but includes transient displacements.

-5. Discussion
+5 Discussion

-5.1 Subsidence in Relation with Quaternary Geology
+5.1 Subsidence in relation with Quaternary geology